 7. Call a junk removal service

-Junk removal companies will come to your home and remove any unwanted items for a fee.
-However, this method can be relatively expensive and time-consuming if you have many items to get rid of.
+Junk removal companies will come to your home and remove unwanted items for a fee.
+However, this method can be relatively expensive and time-consuming if you have many items to eliminate.
 Also, some junk removal companies may not accept old carpets.

 8. Find another use for it

-If you aren’t able to sell it, recycle it, or donate it, and hauling it to the dump is not possible, another option is to find another use for it.
+If you can’t sell, recycle, or donate, and hauling it to the dump is impossible, another option is to find another use.
 Is there something you can use carpeting scraps for?
-If so, you can cut it into squares or strips to decorate a child’s playhouse, or make protective runners, or doormats for people to wipe their feet on.
+If so, you can cut it into squares or strips to decorate a child’s playhouse or make protective runners or doormats for people to wipe their feet on.
 Get creative if that is all you got.

 When you need to remove old carpeting from your home, the first thing to do is determine if you can do it yourself or if you need to hire a professional service.
-If you have a contractor or handyman in mind, they should be able to give you a quote on how much it will cost them to remove the carpeting and dispose of it properly.
+If you have a contractor or handyman in mind, they should be able to quote you on how much it will cost them to remove and dispose of the carpeting properly.
 A general estimate is probably between $100 to $300.

 It depends on where you live and your state’s laws regarding waste disposal.
 Contact your city’s waste management department to see whether or not they’ll accept carpeting when it’s placed outside for pickup on garbage day.

 The answer depends on the type of carpet you have.
-Carpeting is made from a wide variety of materials, including nylon, wool, and various blends.
+Carpeting is made from various materials, including nylon, wool, and blends.
 Some carpets are glued down, while others can be removed by pulling them up.

-The easiest types of carpet to remove are those that are woven with synthetic fibers such as nylon or polyester (also called Dacron).
+The most accessible types of carpet to remove are woven with synthetic fibers such as nylon or polyester (also called Dacron).
 These carpets usually have a jute backing and can be pulled up easily.
-If they’re glued down, you’ll need a strong adhesive remover to loosen the glue before you start tugging on the carpet.
+If they’re glued down, you’ll need a strong adhesive remover to loosen the glue before tugging on the carpet.